5cript/nui-sftp/README.md

 - [x] Ask user to overwrite files on upload/download.
 - [ ] Improve arrow navigation with shift and control.
 - [x] Drag and drop from system on Windows.
-- [ ] Drag and drop from system on Linux.
+- [x] Drag and drop from system on Linux.
+(Partially, only 1 file from file managers due to webkit breaking itself for security reasons without providing a proper fix. https://github.com/WebKit/WebKit/commit/89838b9164a1dd3baa7053539cf93414977fb081)
 - [x] Persist mode as part of layout.
 - [ ] Scroll into view of recently selected item when using keyboard controls.
 - [ ] Table header is too thick and text too bold.